nauam/Courses/docs/administration/security/authorization.md

 ### Policy File Locations

-QW Control loads ACL Policy definitions from these locations:
+Rundeck loads ACL Policy definitions from these locations:

-- All `*.aclpolicy` files found in the qwcontrol `etc` dir, which is either `/etc/qwcontrol` (rpm and debian install defaults), or `$RDECK_BASE/etc` (launcher/war configuration).
+- All `*.aclpolicy` files found in the rundeck `etc` dir, which is either `/etc/rundeck` (rpm and debian install defaults), or `$RDECK_BASE/etc` (launcher/war configuration).
-- System level policies created via the [System ACLs API](/api/qwcontrol-api.md#acls)
+- System level policies created via the [System ACLs API](/api/rundeck-api.md#acls)
-- Project level policies created via the [Project ACLs API](/api/qwcontrol-api.md#project-acls), limited only to project context policies for a specific project.
+- Project level policies created via the [Project ACLs API](/api/rundeck-api.md#project-acls), limited only to project context policies for a specific project.

 ### Lifecycle

-The QW Control server does not need to be restarted for changes to aclpolicy files to take effect.
+The Rundeck server does not need to be restarted for changes to aclpolicy files to take effect.

 The files are loaded at startup and are cached.
 When an authorization request occurs, the policies may be reloaded if the file was modified.